 Energy Networks Australia formally took over hosting the map production from UTS in July 2017 and invested in upgrades to enable the maps to be more efficiently maintained.
 From 2019 these upgrades will make it easier for networks to upload, check and correct their data before future updates of data for release onto the AREMI website.

 The three‑year project to develop the maps received assistance under the ARENA Emerging Renewables program.
 Funding and in‐kind support was provided by the NSW Department of Industry, Ergon Energy (now Energy Queensland), UTS, TransGrid, and ElectraNet.

 The project has been guided by a Strategic Reference Group, which included representatives from:

 - The Australian Energy Market Operator (AEMO);

 - The Department of Industry (DOI); and

-All networks operating in the Australian electricity market have supported the development of these latest maps by providing detailed data to populate the maps.
+All networks operating in the Australian electricity market have supported the development of these latest maps by providing detailed data in a common template to populate the maps.

 Constraint map updates are generally released twice per year.
 This release includes refreshed datasets for all network businesses in the National Electricity Market covering the period Winter 2017-Summer 2026/27.
 These are based on December 2017 Distributor Annual Planning Reports and July 2018 Transmission Annual Planning Reports.

 Interaction with new Australian Energy Regulator (AER) reporting requirements slowed the production process in 2018, however Energy Networks Australia has been updating its automated data processing for the new data format.
 From 2019 businesses are working towards production processes allowing publishing within three months of data release.